 Prolactin is produced by pituitary glands, which are located at the base of the brain.
 So, during pregnancy and breastfeeding, it is normal for prolactin levels to rise high.
 Hyperprolactinemia is responsible for hair loss in females.

-Cortisol: Stress Hormone that can cause hair lossHigh-Stress levels contribute to hair loss.
+High stress levels contribute to hair loss.
 Hair follicles respond to stress by turning off hair growth.
-Hyaluronan & proteoglycans are important to skin elements that are responsible for hair growth.
-High cortisol levels reduce synthesis accelerate the degradation of these two skin elements almost by 45% this leads to shortened growth cycle of hair consequent hair loss.
+Hyaluronan and proteoglycans are important to skin elements that are responsible for hair growth.
+High cortisol levels reduce synthesis and also accelerates the degradation of these two skin elements almost by 45%.
+This leads to the shortened growth cycle of hair, consequently leading to hair loss.

-Insulin:Positive co- relation between hair loss & insulin resistance.
-Insulin resistance is a condition in which the body’s cell become resistant to insulin due to multiple factors such as poor lifestyle choices with insulin resistance pancreas produce more insulin, blood sugar level rises.
-Elevated blood sugar levels lead to higher cortisol levels & free radicals and high cortisol level, as seen earlier definitely associated with hair loss.
-All of these reasons are treatable & hairs can be saved.
-We advise you to see a doctor for proper diagnosis & seek a proper medication & treatment.
-You can also read through this section or visit our page where you will find out more information on hair loss in ladies.
+There is a correlation between hair loss and insulin resistance.
+Insulin resistance is a condition in which the body’s cell becomes resistant to insulin due to multiple factors such as poor lifestyle choices.
+With insulin resistance, the pancreas produces more insulin, because of which blood sugar level rises.
+Elevated blood sugar levels lead to higher cortisol levels and free radicals.
+High cortisol level is associated with hair loss, as we have discussed earlier.

 All of these reasons are treatable and hormonal hair loss can be controlled.
 To know more about the treatment procedures, or if you want to learn more about hair loss in women caused by hormones, please get in touch with a HairMD expert today.